Shelby18k/Memory-Game/README.md

 * A counter is also managed to keep hold track of the number of moves you have played.
 * There's also reset button, to restart your game
 * The game also has the feature of showing the leaderboard

+## Contributions
+Anyone interested can easily contribute to the project and if found bug please let me know